Feature Request #1188

 - at Max level : for jcom.parameter|message|return the @type integerArray or decimalArray are useless because we could decide afterward which clip or range process to use during the execution now we have a none time consuming way to now if a TTValue is made of integer or decimal only.
 So we could finally have no @type array because a TTValue is an array if there are more than one value inside and all the values are the same type.

 I know this will implies again more changes in patchers for the transition to 0.6 but in my opinion this is really more user-friendly.

-#8 Updated by Théo de la Hogue about 4 years ago
+#8 Updated by Théo de la Hogue over 4 years ago

 I have no objections.